 The checkout form in your mobile app should be very short and must represent a multi-step pattern that divides information into small sections using tabs or lists.
 Below is the checkout form design pattern implemented by Apple and Zappos to ensure extremely fast checkout.

 Usually, multi-step forms are found on the web with bulky wizards that ask for detailed information.
 But, when it comes to mobile UI, you need to follow specific UI patterns to show all the information for lengthier flows.
-Below is an example of a long form from Chiptotle App that displays “continue” button at the bottom to signify users that the form filling process is yet to complete.
+Below is an example of a long-form from Chiptotle App that displays the “continue” button at the bottom to signify to users that the form filling process is yet to complete.
 Another example cited below is of Starbucks mobile app.

 Long Forms are those forms that require endless scrolling.
-For such type of forms, you should clearly understand where to put the command and escape buttons and how to structure the layout so as to fit maximum content in a single page.
+For such types of forms, you should clearly understand where to put the command and escape buttons and how to structure the layout so as to fit maximum content on a single page.

 Optimize Searches in Mobile Apps – Mobile UI Patterns

-Scoped Search is a kind of mobile UI design pattern that allows one to as select criteria or filters before starting with their specific search.
-As soon as the “search button” is clicked after entering rest of the information, the app quickly displays the desired results.
+Scoped Search is a kind of mobile UI design pattern that allows one to as selection criteria or filters before starting with a specific search.
+As soon as the “search button” is clicked after entering the rest of the information, the app quickly displays the desired results.

-When it comes to mobile, we are used to seek information easily without much effort.
-While your customers start typing in the search box of your mobile app, it should display a set of possible results helping them to go forward with their activity.
+When it comes to mobile, we are used to seeking information easily without much effort.
+When your customers start typing in the search box of your mobile app, it should display a set of possible results helping them to go forward with their activity.
 This is done by implementing a search pattern with Auto-complete functionality.